jrasm91/blog.jrasm.com/content/posts/my-tiny-projects.md

 ## Angular

-I come from a webdevelopment background that started with [AngularJS][6] and naturally morphed into [Angular][7].
+I come from a web development background that started with [AngularJS][6] and naturally morphed into [Angular][7].
 I do enjoy developing with a framework that _just comes_ with so many things ready to use out of the box.
 Angular includes:

 - A CLI to generate components, services, pipes, modules, etc.
 - Lazy loaded modules